[Fixed] USB Device Not Recognized Error in Windows 10/7/8

 If you’re on Windows 10, and you’re seeing this error saying that USB device not recognized after you plug in a device, you’re not alone.
 Many Windows users say that they have seen this notification pop up.

 Annoying as it seems, it’s possible to fix.
-Here are some of the most effective solutions for you to try.
-You may not need to try every one of them.
-Just work from the top down until you find the one works for you.
+Here are 7 of the most effective solutions for you to try.
+You may not need to try every one of them; just work from the top down until you find the one fix that works for you.